 Start the day with fresh cup of coffee at Old City Coffee, roasting coffee beans on-site.
 Menagerie Coffee is another local roaster with a café along 3rd Street and a location inside The Bourse Food Hall.
 The historic building, which is just steps from Independence Hall, was once home to the nation’s first commodities exchange and now houses a dozen food and drink vendors serving a variety of cuisines including Korean- and Mexican-inspired tacos, pasta, dumplings, and cheesesteaks.
 The climate-controlled Bourse also has a spacious seating area, perfect for those looking to relax and recharge after walking around Independence National Historical Park or for groups looking to dine together.

-One of Philadelphia’s most celebrated restaurants and essential dining experiences, Zahav – James Beard Award-winner for Outstanding Restaurant in 2019 – is found just off of Dock Street in Society Hill.
+One of Philadelphia’s most celebrated restaurants and essential dining experiences, Zahav – previous James Beard Award-winner for Outstanding Restaurant – is found just off of Dock Street in Society Hill.
 Chef Michael Solomonov – a James Beard Award-winner himself – presents an Israeli menu of small plates, grilled vegetables and meat, and freshly whipped humus served with warm, housemade pitas.
 Reservations for Zahav fill up quickly, so it is best to make plans several months in advance.

 Old City is filled with other international flavors, such as the mojitos, empanadas, ropa viego and other Cuban favorites that fill the menu of Cuba Libre.
 The restaurant has an open-air vibe modeled after a Havana streetscape.
 Family-owned Las Bugambilias is a popular spot serving authentic Mexican food from its new location on South Third Street.
 Known for Italian crudo and airy Mediterranean vibe, Positano Coast also offers an extensive wine list and seasonal Italian dishes.
 Stephen Starr’s Buddakan serves Asian fusion dishes and cocktails in a hip dining room, complete with a giant golden Buddha.
 Jose Garces’ Amada specializes in Spanish tapas, while Han Dynasty features a menu of spicy Sichuan dishes.